ExistedGit/Dota2Cheat/README.md

 * Work in progress:
   * Roshan timer

-As of late I'm largely disinterested in developing D2C, in part due to "skinchanger depression", as I'd call it.

 ## Building
 You need to install the protobuf library for it to work.
 Install [vcpkg](https://vcpkg.io/en/getting-started.html).
 Navigate to the folder with vcpkg.exe.
 Open the console in the folder and enter the following command: